 All application documents have to be delivered by the deadline.
-UAF does not process application documents that arrive after the deadline.
+University of Oulu does not process application documents that arrive after the deadline.
 Make sure that you know what documents are required from you and how do you attest your application documents to be valid and authentic.
-If you apply for more than one programme in the University, please remember to send in separate documents for each programme.

 All submitted documents will be examined for their eligibility and authenticity.
 In case the applicant submits forged documents, the application will be automatically rejected.